 The reality is that people with chronic illnesses know they cannot trust their bodily health always to be good.
 Most have experienced intense health crashes, not always caused by something within their control.
 So the possibility of an illness-related future trigger is always there.

-Similarly, if you have a degenerative illness, you have medical expectations of your body, and it can be very scary knowing what is likely to happen in the future.
+If you have a degenerative illness, you have medical expectations of your body, and it can be very scary knowing what is likely to happen in the future.
 Therefore, often illness-related trauma causes you to project into the future, as well as having the more commonly understood intrusive thoughts and flashbacks to the past.

 5. Side effects of trauma include depression and anxiety